zicklag/docs-1/docs/configuration/activity-log.md

+---
+description: This module provides a collective timeline of all actions taken within the project.
+These detailed records allow for auditing user activity and enforcing accountability.
+readTime: 12 minutes
+---

 # Activity Log

 > This module provides a collective timeline of all actions taken within the project.
 These detailed records allow for